At OneFamily, we charge just one fee for managing your Lifetime ISA: an Annual Management Charge (AMC) of 1.1% of your account's value.

 The lifetime ISA government withdrawal fee

-You will be charged the lifetime ISA government withdrawal fee if you:
+You will only be charged the lifetime ISA government withdrawal fee if you:

-The exception is if you are 60 or over.
-At this point, you can withdraw as much as you like directly without being charged a penalty fee.
+The exception is if you are aged 60 or over.
+From your 60th birthday, you can withdraw as much as you like directly without being charged the penalty fee.

 How much is the lifetime ISA government withdrawal fee?